 Our own 30 Under 30 Women Photographers just closing out its 10th edition with the 2019 group after exhibitions at Maison de la Photographie and Galerie Claude Samuel, this annual selection has helped emerging, mid-career, as well as some accomplished women photographers to gain further exposure and participate in the collective among peers.
 Open call for the 2020 group, deadline November 30, 2019.
 For more information, please visit the Submissions page.

 In recent years Rachel Rose has quickly risen to prominence for her compelling video installations and films.
 A selective overview of her practice comprised of five works focusing on moving images, Rachel Rose, is currently on view through January 12, 2020 at Fridericianum.

 Newsha Tavakolian, along with three others from Magnum Photos, to mark 30 years of the Sakharov Prize, worked with remarkable individuals last year, all staunch defenders of human rights, to shine a light on their work in They Defend Our Freedoms.
 A commission for European Parliament, these stories are gathered in a new book and exhibition serialized on Magnum’s site.

 “Not until the half of our population represented by women and girls can live free from fear, violence and everyday insecurity, can we truly say we live in a fair and equal world.” –UN Secretary-General António Guterres

-Indeed, with our often better halves, and with whom we could not do without, we renew our commitment to engage and celebrate the women who have inspired and created in the art world.
+Indeed, with our often better halves, and without whom we could not be, we renew our commitment to engage and celebrate the women who have inspired and created in the art world.